vprusso/qustop/docs/getting_started.rst

 include an explicit mention of :code:`qustop` in your publication.
 Something along the lines of:

-    To solve problem "X" we used `qustop`; a package for studying certain aspects of quantum information.
+    To solve problem "X" we used `qustop`; a package for studying quantum state optimization scenarios.

 A BibTeX entry that you can use to cite :code:`qustop` is provided here: